30 Years of Advancing Health Equity

 Heckler Report

 The Secretary's Task Force releases its Report on Black and Minority Health, also known as the Heckler Report.
-It served to mobilize the U.S. Department of Health and Human Services' (HHS) efforts to eliminate health and health care disparities.
+It served to mobilize HHS efforts to eliminate health and health care disparities.

 - 1986